Louka Beanie – Free Pattern

 Crochet Cancer Challenge

 The Crochet Cancer Challenge Hosted by Sweet Potato 3 is a yearly event to Challenged crocheters to make and donate hats for those fighting their fight!
+Click HERE to check out the 2021 designs!

 - Approx. 90 – 170 yards of #5 Bulky weight yarn, depending on size.
 I used *WeCrochet Billow in Swell